noiseprotocol/noise_spec/noise.md

 7. Protocol names
 ==================

-To produce a **protocol name** for `Session.Initialize()` you add name fields for the DH functions and cipherset to the handshake pattern name (`Noise_N_25519_ChaChaPoly`, `Noise_XX_25519_AESGCM`, `Noise_IS_448_AESGCM`, etc.)
+To produce a **protocol name** for `HandshakeState.Initialize()` you add name fields for the DH functions and cipherset to the handshake pattern name (`Noise_N_25519_ChaChaPoly`, `Noise_XX_25519_AESGCM`, `Noise_IS_448_AESGCM`, etc.)